Is there any difference between planned and unplanned pregnancy and drinking during early pregnancy?

 - Distaste for certain foods.

-Fortunately, most of these problems disappear as pregnancy progresses.
-Furthermore, different discomforts may occur in later pregnancies.
-And some women never experience any of these problems.
+Most of these problems disappear as pregnancy progresses.
+And different discomforts may occur in later pregnancies.
+Yet some women never experience any of these problems.
 People are all different.
 So are pregnancies.

-Barratt, J. and Biswas, C. The Pregnancy Encyclopedia.
-London: Dorling Kindersley, 2016.
+- Barratt, J. and Biswas, C. The Pregnancy Book.
+London: Dorling.